Frequently Asked Questions

 How many applications do you receive?
 How many students do you accept?
 We usually receive about 70-80 applications and accept 10-15 public humanities M.A. students per class year.

 What are you looking for in a personal statement?
 Your three to five page personal statement should address the ways that the public humanities program connects to your background, interests, and plans for the future.
 Include information on how you came to your current area of interest, what reading, work, and experiences have influenced you, a short description of what you want to study in graduate school, and the kind of work you are interested in after graduation.
 Your essay, like most good public humanities documents, should be personal, convincing, and well written.

 What kind of writing sample should I send?
 Please send a writing sample of up to twenty pages in your area of interest.
 That might be a short academic essay or something written for a popular audience.
 For example, you might send an artist’s statement, exhibition script, brochure, strategic plan, or grant proposal.
 Several shorter pieces are fine.
 If submitting collaborative work, please indicate what part of the work is yours.

 Who should write my letters of recommendation?
 You should try to present a mix of recommendations from faculty who had you as a student in a class and employers or supervisors who have observed you in a public humanities or other work setting.

 Can I make an appointment for a campus interview?
 Can I meet faculty or graduate students as I prepare my application?
-There are several program ambassadors who can help you arrange a campus visit, sit in on classes, and give you an overall students perspective.
-The Director and Associate Director are also available to meet with prospective students.
-Please review the ambassador's interests and contact the best fit for you.
-Contact faculty and staff directly for an appointment.
+The program ambassador who can help you arrange a campus visit, sit in on classes, and give you an overall students perspective.
+Or contact the Center Manager to arrange a visit.